 The Celtic Cross has been present in Ireland from the early Middle Ages and it is arguably the most recognisable of the many Celtic symbols.

-Originally, these crosses would have been made from wood or metal and they were likely much smaller than the surviving stone carved pillars that can be found across Ireland.
+Originally, these crosses would have been made from wood or metal and they were much smaller than the surviving stone carved pillars that can be found across Ireland.

 In the Middle Ages, many Celtic Cross symbols were carved into rock, but over time they were developed and built as independent standing stones or monoliths.

-There are many theories about the meaning of the Celtic Cross.
-One interpretation is that the four ‘arms’ represent the four cardinal directions of the earth (north, south, east, and west).
+- Interpretation A: The four ‘arms’ represent the four cardinal directions of the earth (north, south, east, and west)

-The four quadrants may also represent the four seasons of the year or the four stages of the day: morning, midday, evening and midnight.
+- Interpretation C: The four quadrants may also represent the four seasons of the year or the four stages of the day: morning, midday, evening and midnight.

 3. The Triquetra / Trinity Knot